Airport congestion: Parliamentary panel summons Delhi airport CEO and others to appear before it on December 15

-The committee has asked the DElhi airport CEO and others to appear before it on December 15, 2022.
-This comes after many passengers continued to experience long waiting hours at the country's largest airport in recent days.
-Discussions are also going on with airlines to reduce the number of peak hour flights.
+The committee has asked the officials to appear before it on December 15, 2022.
+MoCA advises Scheduled airlines to deploy sufficient manpower at all check-in/baggage drop counters well in advance to ensure de-congestion.
+This comes after many passengers continued to experience long waiting hours at the country's largest airport in recent days and some also shared pictures on social media.

 The Parliamentary Standing Committee on Transport, Tourism and Culture on Tuesday, December 13, summoned the top official of the Delhi International Airport in connection with passengers facing crowding at the airport.
 The committee, headed by Rajya Sabha member V. Vijayasai Reddy, has called on the chief executive officer (CEO) of Delhi International Airport and others to appear before the panel on December 15, 2022.